-It highlights the creativity and resourcefulness in creating Scottish gin, with botanicals varying from sugar kelp in the Isle of Harris Gin to hand foraged Stirlingshire nettles in the Stirling Gin, with many distillers utilising local produce.
+It highlights the creativity and resourcefulness in creating Scottish gin.
+Botanicals vary from sugar kelp in the Isle of Harris Gin to hand foraged Stirlingshire nettles in the Stirling Gin, with many distillers utilising local produce.

-Each gin on the map includes the garnish recommended by the producer to best compliment their gin, with examples ranging from frozen raspberries for Eden Mill Love Gin to kiwi for Shetland Reel gin.
+Each gin on the map includes the garnish recommended by the producer to best compliment their gin.
+Examples range from frozen raspberries for Eden Mill Love Gin to kiwi for Shetland Reel gin.

-The Map is a 2016 update of last year’s hugely popular 5pm Gin Map of Scotland which was widely shared online.
+This Map is a 2016 update of last year’s hugely popular 5pm Gin Map of Scotland.

-No longer an artisan fad, gin is a major player in the Scottish economy with gin bringing £1.76bn to the UK economy, 70% of which is produced in Scotland.
+No longer an artisan fad, gin is a major player in the Scottish economy.
+Gin brings in £1.76bn to the UK economy, 70% of which is produced in Scotland.

-Scots drank 29 million litres of gin last year with 42% consumed by 18 to 34 year olds and 27% by over 45s with Edinburgh drinking more gin than any other city in the UK.
+Scots drank 29 million litres of gin last year.
+42% was consumed by 18 to 34 year olds and 27% by over 45s.
+Interestingly, Edinburgh consumed more gin than any other city in the UK.